realm-project/realm-platform/README.md

 realm-platform
 ==============

-The Realm Platform for controlling hardware/devices
+The Realm Platform integrates components like objectof and DCM into a platform with a simple account system, device logging, etc...